MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

+These terms are configured per animal model.
+Effective defaults are reported in \hyperref[supptable:imitation-training-config]{Supplementary Table~\ref*{supptable:imitation-training-config}}.
+The kernel widths $\sigma_i$ were chosen heuristically to control the steepness of each reward's falloff: wide enough that a pose held momentarily stationary against a moving reference does not collapse the reward over only a few frames, yet narrow enough to preserve a discriminative gradient toward accurate tracking.

 \paragraph{Termination criteria} Early termination criteria improve sample efficiency during training by avoiding training data in unrecoverable states.
-The environment terminates (leading to an automatic reset during training) if any of the following conditions are met: \begin{itemize} \item \textit{Fall detection.} The agent's root z-position in global cartesian coordinates falls outside a healthy range. \item \textit{Maximum cartesian position error.} The agent's root position in global cartesian coordinates sufficiently diverges from the reference. \item \textit{Maximum orientation error.} The root quaternion of the agent sufficiently diverges from the reference. \item \textit{Maximum joint pose error.} The joint angles of the agent in aggregate sufficiently diverges from the reference. \end{itemize} The environment is also reset once it reaches the end of the reference motion trajectory clip.
+The environment terminates (leading to an automatic reset during training) if any of the following conditions are met: \begin{itemize} \item \textit{Maximum cartesian position error.} The agent's root position in global cartesian coordinates sufficiently diverges from the reference. \item \textit{Maximum orientation error.} The root quaternion of the agent sufficiently diverges from the reference. \item \textit{Maximum joint pose error.} The joint angles of the agent in aggregate sufficiently diverge from the reference. \item \textit{Numerical instability.} The simulator state contains NaN values. \end{itemize} The free-body rat, fruit fly, and stick insect imitation environments use the position, orientation, joint-pose, and NaN criteria above.
+The fixed-base mouse arm task terminates on joint-pose error or NaN values.
+The environment is also reset once it reaches the end of the valid reference motion trajectory clip.